shiva-prasad-reddy/RepairApp/README.md

 # RepairApp
-RepairApp is an android application which provides home services, where customers can book a service professional through app based on thier locality and reviews.
+RepairApp is an android application which provides home services, where customers can book a service professional through the app based on their locality and reviews.
 The application also provides a platform to service providers to sell their custom built local goods.

 > Firebase, Android